 |Ink Business Preferred||1.25 cents|

-While cash back point redemptions only glean 1 cent per point across all Ultimate Rewards cards, certain cardholders have the potential to unlock better value by booking travel through the Ultimate Rewards portal.
+While cash back point redemptions only glean 1 cent per point across all Ultimate Rewards cards, certain cardholders have the potential to unlock better value by booking travel through the Chase Travel portal.

 Earn more Ultimate Rewards points

-Many Chase cards also let you earn more Ultimate Rewards points when you book through the portal.
-If you don’t have quite enough points to spend on your trip, it can still be rewarding to book through Chase, as you can rack up rewards to help cover your next one.
+Many Chase cards also let you earn more Ultimate Rewards points when you make travel purchases on the portal.
+If you don’t have quite enough points to spend on your trip, it can still be rewarding to make reservations with Chase, as you can rack up rewards to help cover your next one.

 |Chase Sapphire Reserve||10X points on hotels and car rentals; 5X points on air travel|